-The Bank's principal financial liabilities, other than derivatives, comprise loans and borrowings and other payables.
-The main purpose of these financial liabilities is to finance the Bank's operations.
-The Bank has loan and other receivables, and cash and short-term deposits that arrive directly from its operations.
+The Bank's principal financial liabilities, other than derivatives, comprise loans and borrowings, other payables and financial guarantee contracts.
+The main purpose of these financial liabilities is to finance the Bank's operations and to provide guarantees to support its operations.
+The Bank has loan and other receivables, trade and other receivables, and cash and short-term deposits that arrive directly from its operations.
 The Bank also holds available-for-sale investments and enters into derivative transactions.